-From its early days as a music video channel to its recent incarnation as a purveyor of reality TV shows and celebrity gossip, Viacom's VH1 has always been a quintessential cable network — the perfect partner for pay TV's channel-surfing, lounge-watching, time-killing viewership model.
-But times change, and legacy pay TV companies no longer have a stranglehold on the live TV networks that once helped them hold out against cord cutting services like Netflix and Hulu.
+From its early days as a music video channel to its recent incarnation as a purveyor of reality TV shows and celebrity gossip, Viacom's VH1 has always been a quintessential cable network — the perfect partner for pay-TV's channel-surfing, lounge-watching, time-killing viewership model.
+But times change, and legacy pay-TV companies no longer have a stranglehold on the live TV networks that once helped them hold out against cord-cutting services like Netflix and Hulu.
 These days, it's perfectly easy to watch VH1 without cable.
-That's good news for VH1 fans and bad news for the legacy pay TV companies — because once you know how to watch VH1 without cable or satellite, why would you keep paying big bucks every month?
-Here's your complete guide to securing a VH1 live stream and watching VH1 online without cable.
+That's good news for VH1 fans and bad news for the legacy pay-TV companies — because once you know how to watch VH1 without cable or satellite, why would you keep paying big bucks every month?
+Here's your complete guide to securing a VH1 livestream and watching VH1 online without cable.

 Here are a few of our favorite ways to stream VH1:

-Stream VH1 for Free with Philo
+Stream VH1 with Philo

-Stream VH1 for Free with SlingTV
+Stream VH1 with SlingTV